 Brooks's live concerts have also been extremely successful.
 An August 7, 1997, concert in New York City's Central Park drew an estimated 250,000 to 1 million people.

 Brooks startled many in 1999 by releasing In the Life of Chris Gaines, an album featuring Brooks as a fictional Australian grunge rocker.
 Panned by critics, the album had mediocre sales (by Brooks's previous standards) and was purportedly the soundtrack to an upcoming film about Gaines titled The Lamb.
 He rebounded from the setback by winning three American Music Awards in January 2000, including for artist of the decade, favorite male country artist and favorite country album (for 1998's Double Live release).

 Retirement and Comeback

-In 2009, Brooks returned to music scene and began performing regularly on the Las Vegas Strip.
+Brooks remarried in 2005, to fellow country artist Trisha Yearwood, and in 2009 he returned to the music scene with regular performances on the Las Vegas Strip.
 In October 2010, he announced his first large-scale arena concert in Nashville since 1998.
 All proceeds benefited Tennessee residents affected by the May 2010 flooding.

 One of the top-selling country music artists of all time, Brooks has received several special honors in recent years.
 He was inducted into the Songwriters Hall of Fame in 2011.
 The following year, Brooks also became a member of the Country Music Hall of Fame.
 George Strait and James Taylor were among the artists that honored Brooks at his induction ceremony.